black-puppydog/lykin_tutorial/part_6_update_ui/README.md

 ### Create Post List Template

 Now we'll write another simple `for` loop to display a list of posts.
-Eventually, we'll update this template to display the subject of each post authored by the selected peer.
+Eventually we'll update this template to display the subject of each post authored by the selected peer.
 Clicking on a peer in the peer list will serve as the trigger to update the selected peer variable, allowing us to define whose posts we should be displaying in this list.

 `templates/post_list.html.tera`